 Every paramedic knows their equipment is only as good as its upkeep.
 Drugs go out of date, oxygen tanks become depleted, and batteries lose their charge.
 Unless you remain vigilant, your equipment will fail you when you need it the most.
 This is especially true of one of your most basic, yet essential tools: your portable suction unit.

-There are many portable suction units to choose from these days, and each model has its own specific guidelines for maintenance, which can be found in their user’s manual or online.
-But there are some general procedures that should be followed, no matter the model.
+There are many portable suction units to choose from these days, and each model has its specific maintenance guidelines, which can be found in their user manual or online.
+However, some general procedures should be followed, no matter the model.
 So let’s take a look at some of the routine maintenance you should be performing on your suction equipment.

 Preventive Care